SCULPT: Shape-Conditioned Unpaired Learning of Pose-dependent Clothed and Textured Human Meshes: Related work

 This leads to a more focused set of generative models~\cite{hong2023eva3d, zhang2022avatargen, grigorev2021stylepeople, bergman2022generative, noguchi2022unsupervised, Jiang2022_HumanGen, ma2020cape, chen2022gdna, corona2021smplicit, palafox2021npms} which are concentrated on generative 3D humans.
-Among these 3D generative models, a stream of work~\cite{ma2020cape, chen2022gdna, corona2021smplicit, palafox2021npms} uses 3D data as supervision.
-Yet they are limited to geometry and texture distribution is not modeled.
-This is caused by the limited size of 3D dataset compared to the large variation of clothing textures.
-To get around it, another stream of work uses 2D images as supervision.
-The concurrent works by Bergman et al.~\cite{bergman2022generative}, Zhang et al.~\cite{zhang2022avatargen} and Noguchi et al.~\cite{noguchi2022unsupervised} extend Chan et al.~\cite{Chan2022} for human bodies where they learn a neural radiance field for a canonical pose which is later reposed.
+Among these 3D generative models, a stream of work~\cite{ma2020cape, chen2022gdna, corona2021smplicit, palafox2021npms} uses 3D data as supervision. \camready{Yet they only model geometry and not the texture or appearance of the clothed humans.
+This is caused by the limited size of 3D datasets containing the large variation of clothing textures along with their corresponding geometry.} To get around \camready{this limitation}, another stream of work uses 2D images as supervision.
+The concurrent works by Bergman et al.~\cite{bergman2022generative}, Zhang et al.~\cite{zhang2022avatargen} and Noguchi et al.~\cite{noguchi2022unsupervised} extend Chan et al.~\cite{Chan2022} for human bodies where they learn a neural radiance field for a canonical pose \camready{that} is later reposed.
 The radiance fields are learned by using a similar concept of tri-planes proposed by Chan et al.~\cite{Chan2022}.
 The final human image produced by the network of~\cite{bergman2022generative} is blurry however, and the geometry is very smooth and lacks deformations relating to clothing.
-Similarly, Noguchi \etal~\cite{noguchi2022unsupervised} also produces blurry results and undesired artifacts. \change{ Grigorev \etal \cite{grigorev2021stylepeople} propose to generate neural textures using 2D generative models.
+Similarly, Noguchi \etal~\cite{noguchi2022unsupervised} also produce blurry results and undesired artifacts. \change{ Grigorev \etal \cite{grigorev2021stylepeople} propose to generate neural textures using 2D generative models.
 The neural texture is superimposed on minimally clothed SMPL-X~\cite{SMPL-X:2019} meshes and rendered.
 The rendered images are then passed via a neural renderer to generate realistic-looking 2D person images.
-Their method does not alter the geometry and are incompatible with existing infrastructure, \eg, game engines.} Hong \etal \cite{hong2023eva3d} divide the whole body into parts and learns local radiance fields, which are then integrated to get the final rendered image.
+Their method does not alter the geometry and is incompatible with existing infrastructure, \eg, game engines.} Hong \etal \cite{hong2023eva3d} divide the whole body into parts and learn local radiance fields, which are then integrated to get the final rendered image.
 They also suffer from undesirable artifacts and lack any control over geometry and texture.
 In contrast, we learn geometry on top of a fixed topology mesh (SMPL,~\cite{SMPL:2015}) and the corresponding texture map for the underlying mesh.
-This is done via learning from unpaired data using a novel training approach utilizing both 3D and 2D data.
-Displacements on top of SMPL is a sufficient template for many kinds of clothes, which we leverage to learn a high-quality texture map.
-Therefore, it is readily compatible with any existing 3D rendering engine.
+This is done via learning from unpaired data using a novel training approach utilizing both 3D and 2D data. \camready{Displacements on top of SMPL are sufficient for many kinds of clothes.
+Moreover, this template} is readily compatible with any existing 3D rendering engine.
 Additionally, unlike prior art, we provide explicit controls over the clothing type and color.